DeclareDesign/rdss/cran-comments.md

 Thanks for reviewing this first version.

 This is a resubmission.
-We fixed the DESCRIPTION and have reduced the number of cores used in tests (a dependency was unbeknownst to us using more than one).
+We fixed DESCRIPTION per Victoria's email.

 ## Test environments